If I have a care in the world, I have a gift to bring. – Indigo Girls, Hammer and Nail

 I recently served as editor and writer (2016-2019) of a 28-32 page quarterly publication Nova Scotia Christmas Tree Journal (NSCTJ) now in its 32nd volume.
-A privelege.
+A privilege.

 I went on to freelance as a community writer in July 2017 and since that time have sold and published more than one hundred (100) stories, mostly on my favourite subjects – volunteering, volunteers and non-profits, in Beaver Bank, Nova Scotia, and beyond.

-I’ve seen my stories published in The Coast Guard, Our Social Market News, Nova Scotia Christmas Tree Journal, American Christmas Tree Journal, Chronicle Herald, Halifax Citizen, Bedford-Sackville Observer, Dartmouth Tribune, South Shore Breaker, Valley Harvester, Truro Daily News, The City Voice and recently, The Volunteer News.
+I’ve seen my stories published in The Coast Guard, Nova Scotia Christmas Tree Journal, Chronicle Herald, Halifax Citizen, Bedford-Sackville Observer, Dartmouth Tribune, South Shore Breaker, Valley Harvester, Truro Daily News, The City Voice and recently, and The Labrador Voice.

 I love volunteering and volunteers.
 Always have.
 My parents volunteered – even my dad, in a wheelchair.